J Doug Donoghue AM

-Probably his best known work has been at the Australian Olympic Committee where he was a member of their Executive Committee for many years and provided strategic advice in many areas and in particular financial.
-The AOC is a financially independent organisation with the resources to fulfil its objectives.
+Probably his best known work has been at the Australian Olympic Committee where he was a member of their Executive Committee for many years and provided strategic advice in many areas and in particular, financial.
+The AOC is now a financially independent organisation with the resources to fulfil its objectives.

-He was also a director of the AOC Foundation and is a life member of the AOC.
+He was also a director of the AOC Foundation and life member of the AOC.

 His superb work as an Executive Committee member and Vice-President of the NSW Olympic Council has led to a life membership of that organisation.